mlee94/aemo-sra-solver/README.md

 To run an instance of the LP solver, input bids and primary ($0 priced) and secondary (trader priced) allocation offers according to the data specification.

-On the roadmap is setting up of AEMO data pipelines, and a pip package build.
+On the roadmap is setting up of AEMO data pipelines, and a pip package build and make design more object-oriented.